GraceFossaluzza/Thesis/README.md

 - `visualize.py`: Visualizes model properties such as reconstructions, loss curves and original data samples

-## Experiments
-In addition, there are three folders for each type of dataset:
-- `real/`: Contains data for solar power curves and main script for training the solar power model
-- `spring/`: Generates spring examples and trains spring models
-- `toy/`: Generates spiral examples and trains spiral models

 Each `main.py` script takes a number of relevant parameters as input to enable parameter tuning, experimentation of different model types, dataset sizes and types.
 These can be read from the respective files.